Twins vs. Mets Player Props Betting Odds

-Player prop bet options for Carlos Correa, Francisco Lindor and others are listed when the Minnesota Twins host the New York Mets at Target Field on Friday at 8:10 PM ET.
+You can find player prop bet odds for Carlos Correa, Francisco Lindor and other players on the Minnesota Twins and New York Mets ahead of their matchup at 2:10 PM ET on Saturday at Target Field.

 Bet on this matchup or its props with BetMGM!